E.8 Overtime and Compensatory Time

 An altered work schedule within a given work week should not be confused with reporting compensatory time for use in future work weeks.
 If an employee works fewer hours on one day to offset longer hours on another day in the same work week, there would be no compensatory time accrued in that work week, as long as the schedule change results in 37.5 (or fewer) hours reported.
 Such schedule adjustments within a given work week must be approved by the employee’s supervisor, and the employee must report actual time worked each day on the timesheet.

-Faculty and administrative employees are exempt under the Fair Labor Standards Act and are not eligible to be paid or given compensatory time for hours worked in excess of 37.5 hours per week.
+Faculty and administrative employees are exempt under the Fair Labor Standards Act and are not eligible to be paid overtime or earn compensatory time for hours worked in excess of 37.5 hours per week.